DG-1337/Music-Bot/README.md

-# Music-
+# Music-Bot
-Minimal Discord Music Bot using wavelink and lavalink
+Minimal Discord Music Bot using Wavelink and lavalink